WintrCat/autoshorts/readme.md

 <br>
 `npm start` Compiles TypeScript and runs entry point.

+### 🔑 Environment Variables
+`NODE_ENV` The environment in which the application is running; "dev" or "prod".
+Used assets are not deleted when in the development environment.

 ### 📂 Asset feeding
 Some of the video types require manually picked assets to produce videos.
 For example, the Chess shorts require PGNs with brilliant